 Therefore you are great, O LORD God.
 For there is none like you, and there is no God besides you, according to all that we have heard with our ears.2 Samuel 7:22(ESV)

 David’s dear desire was to build a Temple for the Lord, but he was required to forgo the longings of his heart in favour of his son, whom God had decided would be the man to erect the House of God – for His greater glory.

-Father, we bow in reverence before You, and praise You in hushed whispers, because You have stooped down to the children of men and lifted us up and seated us together with Christ, in heavenly places.
-We are not worthy to gather the crumbs under Your table for You are great and Your glory reaches into the extremity of the universe, and yet in love You sought us and made us accepted in the Beloved.
-Thank You Father, in Jesus' name.
-AMEN.
+Father, I bow in reverence before You and praise You in hushed whispers because You have stooped down to the children of men, lifted us up, and seated us, together with Christ, in heavenly places.
+I am not worthy to gather the crumbs under Your table for You are great and Your glory reaches into the extremity of the universe, and yet in love You sought me and made me accepted in the Beloved.
+Thank You, Father, in Jesus' name, AMEN.